Age requirements in gymnastics: Verification procedures

 According to official statements from the FIG, "the accepted proof of a gymnast’s eligibility for competition is a valid passport issued by the country of residence."
-This verification process has been criticized by some in the gymnastics community, with the argument that countries can manufacture and submit falsified documents for underage athletes.
+This verification process has been criticized by some in the gymnastics community, with the argument that countries can manufacture and submit falsified documents for underage gymnasts.
 In several cases, gymnasts involved in age falsification have verified that they did in fact compete under forged passports provided to them by their federations.

 Since 2009, gymnasts competing in FIG-sanctioned events at both the senior and junior level have been required to have licenses issued by the Federation.
 These licenses reportedly verify the competitors' ages based on their passports.
 However, the licensing does not include any independent verification of submitted passport information.

 Response from coaches and federations

 The age limit is arguably one of the most contentious rules in gymnastics, and is frequently debated by coaches, gymnasts and members of the media.
 While some members of the sport, such as former USA Gymnastics president Bob Colarossi, have expressed support for the age limit of 16, others, such as coach Béla Károlyi, have heavily criticized it.

 Supporters of the age restrictions have pointed out that it has encouraged older gymnasts to remain in the sport.
 The average age of an international gymnast was 18.10 years in 2005.
 In contrast, in 1994, before the new age requirements, it was 16.49, and in 1989, gymnasts who had reached the age of 17 were already often considered to be of retirement age.

 Opponents of the rule have countered that by barring younger gymnasts from top level meets, they are denying them valuable competitive experience.
 They have also argued that junior gymnasts perform and are scored under the same Code of Points as the seniors, perform the same skills, and are thus not avoiding the physical impact of training and performing high-level skills.
-It is also argued that the current Code of Points, with its increased requirements for difficult skills, is more suited to younger and lighter athletes, and puts older athletes at greater risk of injury.
+It is also argued that the current Code of Points, with its increased requirements for difficult skills, is more suited to younger and lighter gymnasts, and puts older gymnasts at greater risk of injury.